turcuciprian/easy-countdown-timer/readme.txt

 * You can view and delete existing timers
 * You can edit timer data

+= 2.1.1 =

+* Better security (unique token was introduced)
+* List of all available timers with name and available shortcode
+* The ability to delete timers from the list

 == Upgrade Notice ==

 = 1.0.0 =